Baby Shark: Pinkfong version

-"Baby Shark Dance" has received over 12 billion views worldwide(12.38 billion), over 38 million likes(39.43 million), and around 6.08M daily views and 182M monthly views making it the most-viewed video on YouTube.
+"Baby Shark Dance" is the most-viewed and most-liked video on YouTube.
 Due to a 2013 change that the Billboard Hot 100 music charts made to account for online viewership of YouTube videos, "Baby Shark" broke into the Billboard Hot 100 at number 32 during the week of January 7, 2019.

-Due to its popularity, this version of the song has spurred an online dance craze which is sometimes referred to as the Baby Shark Challenge.
+Due to its popularity, this version of the song has spurred an online dance craze, which is sometimes referred to as the Baby Shark Challenge.
 It has been cited as "the next big thing after the domination of Gangnam Style".
 K-pop groups including Blackpink and Red Velvet have been credited with further spreading the viral song through their coverage of the song and dance, specifically on their featured TV shows and concerts.
+Other popular K-pop groups, both locally- and internationally known, have also sung and danced to the song in the original beat or in their own renditions that are shared on the internet, including Twice, Monsta X, Got7, and Mamamoo, among others.
 The song began to go viral in the Western world in August 2018.

-In 2019, it was announced that Baby Shark would be adapted into Baby Shark's Big Show!, an animated television series aimed at preschoolers.
-SmartStudy (the company that owns the Pinkfong brand) partnered with US cable network Nickelodeon, which premiered the show in the United States in December 2020.
-In South Korea, the Educational Broadcasting System (EBS) airs the cartoon.

-Controversies
+In July 2019, Kellogg's announced it had entered a partnership with Pinkfong to introduce a new Baby Shark cereal, a berry-flavored variant of Froot Loops with marshmallows added.
+It was first available at Sam's Club on August 17, and at Walmart in late September.
+In March 2020, Pinkfong released a new interactive version of the song that encourages children to properly wash their hands during the COVID-19 pandemic.

+In December 2020, SmartStudy partnered with US cable network Nickelodeon to premiere Baby Shark's Big Show!, an animated television series aimed at preschoolers that was adapted from Baby Shark.

+In 2024, LG launched the Baby Shark World for Kids app on LG Smart TVs in 184 countries.
+As of 5 April 2024, the app is ranked at number 67 on the list of highest grossing education apps in South Korea.

+Wright v SmartStudy

-While the English version simply lists the members of the shark family, the Korean version says Mommy Shark is "pretty", Daddy Shark is "strong", Grandma Shark is "kind", and Grandpa Shark is "cool".
+Wright's English version simply lists the members of the shark family; Pinkfong's version says Mommy Shark is "pretty", Daddy Shark is "strong", Grandma Shark is "kind", and Grandpa Shark is "cool".
 In January 2018, the South Korean newspaper Kyunghyang Shinmun published a front-page editorial condemning these lyrics as sexist.

-In May 2018, the Liberty Korea Party started using "Baby Shark" to promote its candidates, prompting SmartStudy to threaten legal action over copyright infringement.
-Prior to this, the Liberty Korea Party had contacted American children's entertainer Johnny Wright, also known as Johnny Only, to inquire about permission, as he had published a similar version in 2011.
-He had heard a version of "Baby Shark" 20 years earlier, and decided to make a children's version by removing any violent imagery from the song, instead focusing on the family.
-As matters stand in late 2022, neither SmartStudy nor Johnny Only have succeeded in enforcing copyright on either version; SmartStudy prevailed in Johnny Only's lawsuit attempting to enforce his copyright, after a South Korean court ruling held that children's songs handed down via the oral tradition are not copyrightable.